by-jp/www.byjp.me/content/notes/twitter/3087601467/index.md

 - imported
 - from-twitter
 ---
 Knackered.
-Busy day in Tokyo - love this city\!
+Busy day in Tokyo - love this city!